 - Swiffer sweeper

 - Lysol disinfectant wipes

-- Hand held vacuum (for when your regular vacuum just won’t reach or cleaning your car)
+- Handheld vacuum (for when your regular vacuum just won’t reach or if you need one for cleaning your car)

 - Iron and ironing board

-- Roomba (or other automated vacuum (ok i just really dig smart tech))
+- Roomba (or another automated vacuum (ok I just really dig smart tech))